lorddev/utilities/src/Encryptamajig/README.md

-This software has been ported from https://github.com/jbubriski/Encryptamajig.
+This software is derived from https://github.com/jbubriski/Encryptamajig.
 See the included LICENSE file for its own license, which is different from the license for Devlord.Utilities.

+The text below is jbubriski's.

 ---------------